Thailand in World War II: Thai offensive into China

-After the Japanese Army seized Rangoon, British and Chinese troops were forced to withdraw from Burma.
+After the Imperial Japanese Army seized Rangoon, British and Chinese troops were forced to withdraw from Burma.
 On 9 May 1942, the Thai Phayap army crossed the Thai-Burmese border and engaged the Chinese Expeditionary Force.
-Thais captured many Chinese soldiers, and in 1943 the Phayap Army invasion headed to Xishuangbanna in China, but were driven back by the Chinese nationalist force.
+Thais captured many Chinese soldiers, and in 1943 the Phayap Army invasion headed to Xishuangbanna in China, but were driven back by the Chinese Expeditionary Force forces.

 The Thai government feared that Phibun might lose popularity.
 Consequently, the government spokesman decided to lie to its people.
 Luang Wichit announced the Phayap Army had captured Xishuangbanna.
 Thailand also oversaw a military occupation over significant sections in a Burma-China border, west of Yunnan.
-But despite the official territorial achievements, so-called the "Great Thai Kingdom" was a paper tiger.
+But despite the official territorial achievements, the so-called "Great Thai Kingdom" was a paper tiger.
 It was faltering as its economy failed to adapt to the conditions of war, natural disaster (floods) and the Thai capital being bombed by the Allies.